Mount Allison University Employee Reviews

 Multiple changes in management, more concerned about optics than providing good quality services to students.
 Top heavy when emphasis should be on front line services.

 Good Academics and Faculty

 This job was an amazing opportunity to but theory into action and use what I learned during class time and how it applies to the real world.
 This job also provided hands on learning experience and allowed me to make suggestions, many of which were used at later times either in the online platforms or in the newsletters.

 This is a good student job with minimal hours.
 It requires attending many of the events on campus, and is a good opportunity to get more involved in university life.
 There are inside opportunities for photography contests.
 It's great to be able to work as a team with other students who are interested in photography.

-Excellent faculty/student ratio Offers excellent platform for both teaching and research Conducive work environment Supportive management structure Clear SOP's for the understanding of academic/administrative processes
+On the scale of 1 to 5, I will rate 4.5 to my experience at MtA.
+Following contributed to my above rating: Excellent faculty/student ratio Offers excellent platform for both teaching and research Conducive work environment Supportive management structure Clear SOP's for the understanding of academic/administrative processes